checkupjs/checkup/packages/cli/README.md

 The search stops when one of these is found, and Checkup uses that object.

-The .checkuprc file (without extension) can be in JSON or YAML format.
+The .checkuprc file (without extension) can be in JSON or JavaScript format.
 You can add a filename extension to help your text editor provide syntax checking and highlighting:

 - .checkup.json
-- .checkup.yaml / .checkup.yml
 - .checkup.js

 You can also specify an explicit path to a configuration via the command line, which will override any configurations found in any `.checkuprc.*` files